We may earn money or products from the companies mentioned in this post.

 There are several options for Disneyland stroller rentals.
 The first option is to rent from Disneyland Guest Services.
 While this may seem convenient, there are a few disadvantages to renting from Disneyland.

-- Disneyland strollers have a weight limit of 60 pounds for the singles and 100 pounds for the doubles.
+• Disneyland strollers have a weight limit of 60 pounds for the singles and 100 pounds for the doubles.

-- Disneyland uses hard plastic strollers.
+• Disneyland uses hard plastic strollers.
 The pro to the new stroller is the weight limit is 60 pounds, and they are easy to wipe down.
 The cons are they do not recline, have awful storage, and are uncomfortable for kids

-Disneyland – Renting Strollers From Outside Vendors
+Renting Strollers at Disneyland From Outside Vendors

 The second option for Disneyland stroller rentals is to rent from an outside company.
 While there are many companies that you can rent from, I use and love City Stroller Rentals.
 They are who I recommend renting from for several reasons.

-- City Stroller Rental monitors its equipment for damage, recalls, etc. I have seen equipment from other companies with bent frames, torn-up seats, and worse.
+• City Stroller Rental monitors its equipment for damage, recalls, etc. I have seen equipment from other companies with bent frames, torn-up seats, and worse.

-- City Stroller Rental will deliver and pick up your stroller rental from your hotel.
+• City Stroller Rental will deliver and pick up your stroller rental from your hotel.

-- At many hotels they deliver the stroller to the bellhop and it will be waiting when you check-in, and then you simply return it to the same location before you check out.
+• At many hotels they deliver the stroller to the bellhop and it will be waiting when you check-in, and then you simply return it to the same location before you check out.

-- Other hotels (including the 3 Disney properties) require vendors to meet you in person.
+• Other hotels (including the 3 Disney properties) require vendors to meet you in person.
 City Stroller Rentals has been very proactive in communication when I have stayed at these hotels.

-- Finally, City Stroller Rentals strollers can leave the Disneyland resort.
+• Finally, City Stroller Rentals strollers can leave the Disneyland resort.
 That means if you are within walking distance, you can push your child back in the stroller.
 Or if you want to spend a day at another theme park, you have a stroller to take.

-- Their prices usually meet or beat Disneyland Stroller Rental prices.
+• Their prices usually meet or beat Disneyland Stroller Rental prices.

-Other Disneyland Stroller Info
+More Disneyland Stroller Info & Tips

 Now that you have decided whether you will bring your own stroller, or rent one, there are a few more things you need to know about bringing a stroller to Disneyland.